Riccardo Gualino: Decline and failure

 With help from the French banker Albert Oustric and Raoul Péret, the French Minister of Finance, SNIA Viscosa's shares were listed on the Paris exchange in 1926.

 Gualino became involved in a series of ventures with Ostric, often highly leveraged.
 The two financiers created Holding française and Holding italiana in 1928, and invested in car companies such as Peugeot and Ford, insurance, textiles, clothing, footwear and retail stores.
 They built an unstable structure with unsustainable debts.
 The partnership with Agnelli broke up due to Gualino's investments in the French automobile industry, and Gualino became isolated from the Italian business community.

 In 1927–28 Courtaulds and Vereinigte Glanzstoff-Fabriken (VGF) gained control of SNIA Viscosa.
 A German director of VGF, Karl Scherer, replaced Gualino as head of the firm and cut output drastically.
 The foreign intervention was seen as humiliating by the fascists.
 Gualino's speculations with Oustric also ran into financial difficulties, and severe problems emerged with the Banca agricola italiana during the financial crisis of 1929.

-In 1930 Gualino was forced sell his share in SNIA Viscosa and many other investments to try to reduce his debt.
+In 1930 Gualino was forced to sell his share in SNIA Viscosa and many other investments to try to reduce his debt.
 His collections of art were dispersed.

 Mussolini responded to Gualino's failure by saying he had caused "serious harm to the national economy".
 Gualino was arrested in Turin in January 1931 and sentenced to five years confino.
 This was a form of internal exile.
 He was confined to the Aeolian island of Lipari on charges of fraudulent bankruptcy and suffered the confiscation of all his property.
 Gualino used his time on Lipari to write the biographical Frammenti di vita (Milan: Mondadori, 1931).
 Concerned about possible political issues, the publisher sent a copy to Mussolini in August 1931.
 The Duce somewhat surprisingly gave an unconditional authorization, which he later reconfirmed.
 The book was a success, with three reprints and a paperback edition.